How to Celebrate AAPI Month at Work

 2. Become a Chef for a Day 🍜

+Cooking Asian cuisine will promote a greater appreciation for the various cultures within the AAPI community.
 You’ll learn the methods and ingredients used by other cultures when preparing food.
 And, cooking is an excellent way to bond with friends, family and colleagues.
 There are hundreds of recipes online waiting to be taste-tested, so get started!

-3. Watch an Asian-Inspired Movie 🎞️
+3. Watch a First-Voice Movie 🎞️

 4. Support AAPI Businesses 🛍️